 12. Another aspect of the Arab consumer that overlaps a little with shame and honor is religion.
 Religion is a very important part of most Middle Eastern countries.
 Many stores close down at prayer times and local merchants can be found playing versus of holy books in their stores.
 Common greetings and phrases include references to God as well.
 To do business successfully in the Middle East religion can’t be ignored.
 Businesses should consider whether they are doing everything possible to respect and honor more conservative individuals and families.
 What are some ways this can come across?
 Does your company offer options for conservative Muslims?
 Are your advertisements friendly to conservative areas of society?
 Do you offer special discounts during religious holidays like Ramadan?
 All of these can be ways that a company can honor and respect the local religion and customs.

 13. Arabic.
 Don’t forget about language.
 Arabs tend to buy from companies that speak their language.
-Mobile phone companies like Nokia and Blackberry developed strong loyal consumer bases in the region by providing superior Arabic language support before Apple and Android.
+Initially mobile phone companies like Nokia and Blackberry developed strong loyal consumer bases in the region by providing superior Arabic language support before Apple and Android.
 To this day there are many aspects of using Arabic on a Mac computer that aren’t ideal and Apple has missed out on market share in the MENA region because of it.
 Companies wanting to take advantage of new opportunities and industries with limited competition in the region should consider language a top priority for winning new customers.

 Incorporating your understanding of the above traits and aspects of an Arab consumer is important to the success of any organization looking to do business in the MENA region.
 Again, as mentioned above many of these traits are broad generalizations and not all members of society reflect these traits.